abzico/dyc/README.md

 * Configure OBS or other streaming application's browser source to point to such .html file as well as its `css/style.css` (if need to specify it separately; which is the case for OBS), also you need to set vertical scroll offset to the farthest.
 * Now it should be working!

+## OBS Configuration

+When you add a browser source, set the following setting accordingly

+* URL - point to your url accessing such generated HTML which is provided by your local server i.e. apache, nginx, etc
+* Zoom - possibly you need to set maximum zoom level to be able to see chat text, in my case I need to set to `500`.
+I tried with set scaling to screen width like in normal showing HTML on mobile, but it doesn't work.
+Only setting Zoom level here works.
+Adjust the value according to what you see visually on OBS.
+* Vertical Scroll - Set to it a certain high value like 100000.
+This will ensure it always show the latest chat message.
+* Custom CSS - location to your CSS file.
+I recommended to also put it in a directory that web server can access it, although OBS seems to directly locate the file regarding whether it can access via local web server or not.

+## Note

+To put `index.html` and `css/` to be accessible by local web server, you might want to do a sym soft link.
+This depends on your case.

 # Environment Variables

 * `DYC_ROOMID` - `string` - define your room id as a streamer, you can easily check at your [Douyu account](https://mp.douyu.com/live/main). **Required**